-Why Perform Spray Dryer Inspections?
+Why Perform Spray Dryer Crack Inspections?

 - By repeatedly reducing or maintaining the number of cracks present, it lowers the potential for bacterial growth and possible cross-contamination.
 Therefore, increasing the safety of the product and the safety of the end consumer.